gpric024/ConcentrateML/README.md

 # ConcentrateML
-## Status: :construction: Under construction
+## Status: :construction: On pause, I have started working with UOttawa connected autonomous vehicles.
 ## Project Derscription:
 This is a personal project in which I am using machine learning to help students concentrate during their online classes.
 The goal is for the model to recognize when a student is distracted (i.e. goes on their phone) during class.